camunda/camunda-docs-manual/site/src/documents/api-references/rest/history/post-task-query.html.md

 Query for historic tasks that fulfill the given parameters.
-This method is slightly more powerful than the [GET query](ref:#history-get-task-historic), because it allows to filter by multiple process or task variables of types `String`, `Number` or `Boolean`.
+This method is slightly more powerful than the [GET query](ref:#history-get-task-historic) because it allows filtering by multiple process or task variables of types `String`, `Number` or `Boolean`.
 The size of the result set can be retrieved by using [get tasks count (POST)](ref:#history-get-task-count-post) method.